Driver safety is a top priority for many people these days, and rightly so.

 Always be sure to check the THC content before taking any CBD oil – this should be shown on the label – and verify that this is accurate by checking the manufacturer’s lab reports.

 Additionally, it is important to only buy quality CBD oil from reputable suppliers, so you can be confident that the information they give you is correct.

 Otherwise, you risk getting scammed and not only receiving an inferior product, but one that may contain high enough levels of CBD to make it unsafe to drive.

 The direct effects of the CBD compound is not going to give you an immediate sleepy effect, and will not impact on your driving performance.

-Does this mean that CBD makes you sleep and could therefore affect your ability to concentrate and drive safely?
+Does this mean that CBD makes you sleep and therefore taking CBD oil and driving could impact your driving?
+The answer is no.

 However, to understand why this is we need to learn a little bit about how CBD works.

 Check out this quick video for the answer to your question, or read on:

 As mentioned, CBD is a cannabinoid, a particular type of compound that is only found in cannabis plants.